……………………………………………………………………………………………………………………………….

-If an emergency, call 911 or contact
+If there is an emergency, call 911 or contact Ontario Provincial Police

 The department is led by Fire Chief Paul Schaefer whom together with a dedicated team of Volunteers not only provide Fire and First Response services, but countless hours of voluntary training to ensure they are prepared for any situation.
 Team members also act as ambassadors for the Town at parades, events and fundraisers throughout the year.